datkk06/OpenStack-Tutorial/README.md

 # OpenStack-Tutorial
-OpenStack Tutorial based on CentOS and RedHat OpenStack distributions.
+OpenStack Tutorial based on CentOS distributions.
 Target OpenStack releases are: Kilo and Liberty.
-Differences between these two releases should not impact the material covered in the tutorial.
+Differences between the two releases should not impact the material covered in the tutorial.

-The Linux releases used during this tutorial are CentOS 7.2 and RHEL 7.2.
+The Linux release used in this tutorial is CentOS 7.2

 ### The Basics
 1. [Setup](https://github.com/kalise/OpenStack-Tutorial/blob/master/Content/preflight.md)